AlexGalhardo/Galhardo-APP-1.0/README.md

 ## Live Demo
 - You can access: https://galhardo-app.herokuapp.com/
 - You can use default TEST inputs already in forms to try
+- Test User
+   - email: test@gmail.com
+   - password: test123
+- In this live demo, you can't do ADMIN actions.
+Install locally to try ADMIN.
 - **IMPORTANT:**
    - **All transactions in this live demo use my SK_TEST DEVELOPMENT Stripe KEY**
    - **NO REAL Money Transactions will be made**